-Born in Japan, Sayaka Ikemoto joined Asahi Shimbun (newspaper) as staff photographer in 1993.
+Born in Japan, Sayaka Ikemoto joined Asahi Shimbun (newspaper) as a staff photographer in 1993.
 After working in the journalism field, she became an assistant to the underwater photographer Mr. Ikuo Nakamura in 1995, and went on to become a freelancer.
 From 2000 to 2002, she went to study photography in Paris, after which she began to pursue various projects as a freelance photographer based in Tokyo.

 Capturing the undersea (large creatures, school of fish, underwater seascapes, etc.), and human activities (people in the city, during travel, and on the stage, e.g. classical music and dance), she shows no limits in her subjects pursuing other fields (arctic region, aurora, etc.) as well, with her theme “Life on Earth”.